 Before Gutenberg, each WordPress theme would level up the WordPress Customizer with different styling options.
 Later on, page builders appeared, and they would put the Customizer on steroids.
 Most of them were theme agnostic, meaning they would work with many themes.
 They would add even more features such as drag and drop options, predefined sections, and more.
 These builders don’t work inside the Gutenberg experience.
 As a result of the new block-based experience, new page builders began to enhance the current block editor, such as Extendify, Kadence, or Kubio.

 Kubio is a website builder based on the Default WordPress Editor, Gutenberg.
 This means it’s a block-based system.

 It allows you to build a WordPress site from top to bottom in a single interface, which means it supports full-site editing (the latest WordPress experience).

 Kubio includes pixel-perfect customizations, allowing you to experience the power of advanced styling options without having to build anything from scratch.
 Instead, use designer-created sections and enrich them with fully customizable Gutenberg blocks.

 Block patterns are pre-built, ready-to-use WordPress layouts made up of blocks.
 They make it simple to design a complex block arrangement in a matter of seconds and store it as a template.

 These patterns can then be used elsewhere on your website to duplicate repeated portions quickly.
 Gutenberg’s foundation is made up of WordPress blocks.

 In a nutshell, a block is a pre-made item that you may place on your page.
 Examples are text blocks, social media blocks, YouTube video embedding blocks, and other elements.
 As a result, a block pattern is nothing more than a collection of blocks.
-The “Partner Logos” design, for example, is made up of blocks that form a featured sponsor/partner area.
+For example, the “Partner Logos” design is made up of blocks that form a featured sponsor/partner area.

 Block patterns are essentially Gutenberg block content ideas in miniature.